ruuvi/ruuvitracker_server/README.md

 Clojure based implementation of *RuuviTrackerServer*.

-See http://www.ruuvipenkki.fi/ruuvitracker for more details
+See http://www.ruuvitracker.fi/ for more details.

 Server works either with standalone servlet container (for example [Jetty](http://jetty.codehaus.org/jetty/)) or with [Heroku](http://www.heroku.com/) cloud.